Oromia Coffee Farmers Cooperative Union: Exports

-In conjunction with their mission and objectives, the OCFCU realized the importance of the export market and started building a direction connection between small landholders growing coffee and international coffee markets.
-As of 2014, export destinations include Australia, France, Germany, Hong Kong, Japan, the Netherlands, Scandinavia, the United Kingdom, the United States and more.
+In conjunction with their mission and objectives, the OCFCU realized the importance of the export market and started building a direct connection between small landholders growing coffee and international coffee markets.
+As of 2014, export destinations include Australia, France, Germany, Hong Kong, Japan, the Netherlands, Scandinavia, the United Kingdom, the United States, and more.
 As of 2014, the Union was Ethiopia’s largest exporter of organic coffee and the second largest in Fair trade coffee exports in the world.

 Transaction cost reduction and dividends

 Since the coffee market is saturated with more sellers (farmers) than buyers, buyers hold considerable power in trade and price determination.
-Consequently, cooperatives have been considered as organizations playing significant socioeconomic roles by reducing transaction costs and increasing the bargaining power of suppliers.
+Consequently, cooperatives have been considered as organisations playing significant socioeconomic roles by reducing transaction costs and increasing the bargaining power of suppliers.
 The Union has been able to reduce the number of intermediaries between coffee growers and the export market, significantly increasing the share of the value-added chain.
 The Union has subsequently increased the bargaining power of farmers and reaped economies of scale by becoming large, and economies of scope by offering different coffee varieties.
 Furthermore, cooperatives improve poverty in developing countries and allow the possibility for income generation from employment opportunities.
 In accordance with their objective of improving farmers’ incomes, the Union disburses seventy percent of profits to cooperatives and their members through dividends.
 As of 2014, $3 million in dividends had been paid to farmers.
 Through their successes, the Union is now able to employ two thousand seasonal and permanent employees.

 Awards and certifications

 The Union has received several awards and has been recognized as a preeminent Arabica coffee bean producer.
 In 2000, OCFCU samples were rated as among the best in the world by roasting houses at the Speciality Coffee Association of America conference.
 At the 2012 Coffee of the Year Competition, OCFCU coffee was ranked first out of 250 different coffees.
-Furthermore, The OCFCU has numerous certifications including Fair trade, organic, UTZ and Rainforest Alliance certified coffees.
+Furthermore, the OCFCU has numerous certifications including Fair trade, organic, UTZ, and Rainforest Alliance certified coffees.
 The 405 cooperatives within OCFCU operate under the Fair trade principles.
-In 2002, the first cooperative was certified Fair trade and as of 2020, forty-eight cooperatives are Fair trade certified.
+In 2002, the first cooperative was certified Fair trade, and as of 2020, forty-eight cooperatives are Fair trade certified.